Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 Fee and Expense Payment Process

-A. Court appointed counsel shall be compensated for all reasonable and appropriate services rendered in representing the accused.
+A. Other than the Public Defender Office, court appointed counsel shall be compensated for all reasonable and appropriate services rendered in representing the accused.
 Compensation shall be reasonable for time and effort expended and will be in accordance with a fee schedule adopted and approved by a majority of the judges hearing criminal cases in the county.

 i.
 An appointed attorney shall fill out and submit a fee voucher to the Court for services rendered.
 All fee vouchers related to District Court appointments shall be submitted to the Court during the same county budget year as resolution of the case at the District Court level, or they shall be presumed untimely and subject to disapproval in whole or in part by the Court.